History of Kyle Tucker in Timeline

 Kyle Tucker

-Kyle Daniel Tucker, nicknamed "King Tuck", is an American professional baseball right fielder.
-He is currently a free agent, but has previously played in MLB for the Houston Astros and Chicago Cubs.
-Tucker has also represented the United States internationally in baseball competitions.
-His career is marked by his role as a right fielder in Major League Baseball.
+Kyle Daniel Tucker, nicknamed "King Tuck", is an American professional baseball right fielder currently playing for the Los Angeles Dodgers in MLB.
+Previously, he played for the Houston Astros and Chicago Cubs.
+Tucker also represents the United States internationally in baseball competitions.

-On January 17, 1997, Kyle Daniel Tucker, nicknamed "King Tuck," was born.
-He is now an American professional baseball right fielder and a free agent.
+On January 17, 1997, Kyle Daniel Tucker, nicknamed "King Tuck", was born.
+He is an American professional baseball right fielder.

 Others born on this day/year

-In 2009, Carlos Lee was the last full-time Astros outfielder since to have at least 100 RBIs in a season.
-In 2022, Tucker would become the next one.
+In 2009, Carlos Lee was the last full-time Astros outfielder prior to Kyle Tucker to drive in 100 runs in a season.

-In 2009, Michael Bourn won the AL Gold Glove Award.
-He was the first Astro to win a Gold Glove as an outfielder since Cesar Cedeno.
+In 2009, Michael Bourn won a Gold Glove as an outfielder for the Astros.

-In 2015, Kyle Tucker was named Florida's Gatorade Player of the Year and also won the Baseball America High School Player of the Year Award, highlighting his exceptional performance at the high school level.
+In 2015, Kyle Tucker was named Florida's Gatorade Player of the Year and also won the Baseball America High School Player of the Year Award.

-In 2015, Kyle Tucker's older brother, Preston Tucker, played for the Astros, appearing with the major league club.
+In 2015, Kyle Tucker's older brother, Preston, played for the Astros major league club, and Kyle and Samantha Scott both graduated from Plant High School.

 2016: Minor League Season

-In 2016, Kyle Tucker began the season with the Quad Cities River Bandits and was promoted to the Lancaster JetHawks.
-He finished the year with a .285 batting average, 32 stolen bases, and 69 RBIs.
+In 2016, Kyle Tucker started the season with the Quad Cities River Bandits and was promoted to the Lancaster JetHawks midseason, hitting .285 with 32 stolen bases.

-In 2016, Kyle Tucker's older brother, Preston Tucker, played for the Astros, appearing with the major league club.
+In 2016, Kyle Tucker's older brother, Preston, continued playing for the Astros major league club, marking his second season with the team.

-In 2017, Kyle Tucker began the season with the Buies Creek Astros and was promoted to the Corpus Christi Hooks in May.
-He also appeared in the 2017 All-Star Futures Game.
-He finished the season batting .274 with 25 home runs and 90 RBI.
+In 2017, Kyle Tucker began the season with the Buies Creek Astros, was promoted to the Corpus Christi Hooks in May, and appeared in the 2017 All-Star Futures Game.

-On July 7, 2018, Kyle Tucker made his major league debut versus the Chicago White Sox.
-He collected his first major league hit and RBI that day.
-He batted .141 in 72 plate appearances for the Astros in 2018.
+On July 7, 2018, Kyle Tucker made his major-league debut versus the Chicago White Sox, collecting his first major-league hit and RBI that day.

 In 2018, Kyle Tucker made his Major League Baseball debut with the Houston Astros.